 Our travels in Europe began back in 1996 when we made a decision to take our kids and niece to Italy.
 It was our first time too, so it was a little scary.
 But we were feeling confident as the departure date soon became a reality.
 We planned everything out; flights, rental car, stops and hotels.
 All systems go…

 The itinerary had us flying into Rome and renting a van.
 Getting off the plane we felt pretty good that we were understanding all the directional signs.
 The signs led us directly to the rental car office.
 All good right?
 Not so much.
 As we entered the garage to pick up our van, for 6 people, we stopped short to see what was arranged.
 Unfortunately, the van was a mini van.
 Now if you drive a mini van you know unless you lay seats down there is no extra room for luggage.
 Did I mention we each had two suitcases for the 14 day trip?
 Of course, there were no other vehicles available.
 So we did what we had to do, sit on pieces of luggage and also have them in our laps.

 Are we there yet?

-It took us three hours of driving to get to our hotel.
-We actually saw the entire city and all the monuments we planned on going to; the Pantheon, Coluseum, Spanish Steps, Altare della Patria, you name it we drove by them.
+Therefore, it took us three hours of driving to get to our hotel.
+Ironically, we actually saw the entire city and all the monuments we planned on going to; the Pantheon, Coluseum, Spanish Steps, Altare della Patria, you name it we drove by them.
 In fact we drove down a oneway street twice going the wrong way.
 The Rome police shook their heads and just laughed at us the 2nd time around.